Verley93/ravenous/README.md

 ##  Getting Started
 The following instructions will provide a copy of *ravenous* for development and testing purposes:

-1.  `npm start` to create a local instance of *ravenous*
+1.  `heroku local web` to create a local instance of *ravenous*
-    -   *ravenous* will appear in your default browser on localhost and  listen on port 3000
+    -   *ravenous* will appear in your default browser on localhost and  listen on port 5000
     -   As you save your changes, the browser will update automatically
 2. Use **Ctrl-C** to exit the application

 ##  Testing
-### BusinessList
+### BusinessList.js
 The purpose of this component is to iterate through and return Business components.
 To ensure the array is obtained, it can be logged to the console by preceding `this.props.businesses.map(...)` with `console.log(this.props.businesses) &&`.
+Upon executing a search, the business endpoints will be logged to the console as an array.

+### Yelp.js
+The purpose of this utility is to query the Yelp API and return a JSON object containing business information.
+The business object can be logged to the console by preceding `return response.json();` with `console.log(response.json()) &&`.
+This object can be used to determine other endpoints to explore throughout the development process.

 **Note**: More tests will become available as edge-cases and limitations are tested further